-As said in chapter 1.1, Virtualization basics, page 9, the Guest Additions are designed to be installed inside a virtual machine after the guest operating system has been installed.
+As said in chapter 1.2, Some terminology, page 11, the Guest Additions are designed to be installed inside a virtual machine after the guest operating system has been installed.
 They consist of device drivers and system applications that optimize the guest operating system for better performance and usability.
-Please see chapter 1.5, Supported guest operating systems, page 17 for details on what guest operating systems are fully supported with Guest Additions by VirtualBox.
+Please see chapter 3.1, Supported guest operating systems, page 44 for details on what guest operating systems are fully supported with Guest Additions by VirtualBox.

 The VirtualBox Guest Additions for all supported guest operating systems are provided as a single CD-ROM image file which is called VBoxGuestAdditions.iso.
+This image file is located in the installation directory of VirtualBox.
 To install the Guest Additions for a particular VM, you mount this ISO file in your VM as a virtual CD-ROM and install from there.